Manish-CodeByte/Voice-Mart/README.md

 ---

-**Built with ❤️ using Next.js, Express, and AI and BY KRISHNA H PALLAN**
+**Built with ❤️ using Next.js, Express, and AI